GSA/fedramp-tailored/pages/Appendices.md

 2. `CSP Acronym` mitigates open vulnerabilities in accordance with FedRAMP requirements and as agreed between `Federal Agency/Office` and `System Acronym`.
 3. Significant changes or critical vulnerabilities are identified and managed in accordance with applicable Federal law, guidelines, policies, and best practices.

-`System Acronym` is delivered as an SaaS offering using a multi-tenant `Deployment Model` cloud computing environment.
-It is available to `Insert scope of customers exactly as stated in the documentation (for example, Public, Federal Only, Hybrid community)`.
+`System Acronym` is delivered using a `Deployment Model` cloud computing deployment model.
+It is available to `Insert scope of customers as stated in the documentation (for example, Public, Federal Only, Hybrid community)`.

 `Brief system description provided by CSP`